 - Halloween cookies (like Oreos)

-I hope this article helps you add some spooky TTRPG snacks to your Halloween sessions, and have a happy Halloween!
+I hope this article helps you add some cool tabletop RPG treats to your game sessions, and that you have great adventure (and snack)!